18kimn/imf_loans/content/text/raw/proposal.md

 for sale.^[@chossudovsky2000] In other words, the glass image of capitalist stability was cracked and laid bare, as the IMF quickly opened the South Korean economy for outside financial institutions to buy up and the labor rights fought for by unions were reset after company acquisitions.
-My paper will uncover how this process was made possible -- what racial and national categories were present, how _race_ specifically was a relevant category, and why such a relationship between the IMF and the Korean government did not occur elsewhere in the world.
+My paper will focus on the racial logic that made these events possible, and how they fit into the IMF's view of the world at large.

 More than just being a difference in topic or scope, I hope that this positioning will enable my project to connect Chakravartty and da Silva's